Osinbajo To Declare APBN Annual Summit Open | Leadership Newspaper

 Osinbajo To Declare APBN Annual Summit Open

-As part of its contribution to building the nation’s econony, the Association of Professional Bodies of Nigeria (APBN) has said plans have concluded to host its annual retreat and summit next week.
+As part of its contribution to building the nation’s economy, the Association of Professional Bodies of Nigeria (APBN) has said plans have been concluded to host its annual retreat and summit next week.

 The APBN is the umbrella body of all professional organisations in the country.

-According to a statement made available to journalists, the APBN under the able leadership of Engr.
-(Chief) Aade Ajibola is desirous of playing a critical role in developing the nation’s economy.
+According to a statement made available to journalists, the APBN under the leadership of Engr.
+(Chief) Alade Ajibola is desirous of playing a critical role in developing the nation’s economy.

 keynote speaker at the summit is Pharm.
 Lere Bale, a former President of Pharmaceutical Society of Nigeria (PSN).